web analytics

 Artistry didn’t drive Friday the 13th to mega-hit status.
 Marketing and timing brought the film to massive box office returns.

-While not a die-hard horror film fan critical favorite, it would be unfair to say Friday the 13th’s made no attempts at artistic merit.
+While not a die-hard horror film fan’s critical favorite, it would be unfair to say Friday the 13th made no attempts at artistic merit.

 Narratively, Friday the 13th hooks audiences with a very creepy opening prologue and frays their nerves with a hair-raising final 20 minutes.
 Unfortunately, the middle of the film consists of much meandering until the thrilling climax.
-The notorious setting of the film, Camp Crystal Lake, does slyly add suspense, albeit in the background.
+The film’s notorious setting, Camp Crystal Lake, slyly adds suspense, albeit in the background.
 The counselors find themselves trapped in pure isolation, making escape difficult.
 The lonely rural scenario lulls the characters into thinking they are safe.
 They’re not.
-The rustic environment dulls their senses of awareness while they await doom.
+The rustic environment dulls their awareness as they await doom.

 Or, is there a warning present?
-At the deceptively serene lakefront world, the natural world provides them with a jarring warning of danger to come in the form of rain.
+In the deceptively serene lakefront world, nature provides them with a jarring warning of danger to come in the form of rain.

 The Shower Dream